Apache Cassandra Overview (Features, Pros, and Cons)

 • Cassandra is incapable of joining, making it a challenge to use it for more complicated things like online transactions.

-• No translation support
+• Absence of translation support

 • Not suitable for OLTP-type transaction-oriented and high-concurrency systems